GET A FREE CLAIM ASSESSMENT

 There are strict time limits for making medical negligence claims in Leeds, and other parts of the UK.
 As a claimant, you are expected to start legal action for medical negligence within three years from the date of the injury, or the date you first became aware that you suffered an injury due to negligent treatment.
 However, there are special rules for claims involving children and the mentally disabled.

 For children, a litigation friend – usually a parent or relative – can make a claim on their behalf before they turn 18.
 From their 18th birthday, they will have three years to start the claim on their own.
 For the mentally disabled, a claim can only be started when they recover or at any time during their illness by a litigation friend.

 How Much Compensation Can I Expect?

 The compensation amount awarded for medical negligence claims in Leeds depend on many factors, including the nature and severity of the injury sustained, as well as its impact on the life of the victim.
 For instance, a child who has suffered cerebral palsy will likely receive more compensation considering their life expectancy than an individual above 75 with an injury due to negligence because they already have a significantly less life expectancy.

 No Win No Fee Medical Negligence Claims in Leeds

 We offer to work with most of our clients on a No Win No Fee basis.
 Under this arrangement, you do not have to pay any upfront legal fees and if your case is unsuccessful, you do not pay anything.
 This means that if we take on your medical negligence case, we strongly believe in its chances of success.

 Get in touch with us today

 Contact us now and find out how our medical negligence experts in Leeds can help.
-Please call our patient claim line medical negligence on 0800 644 4240 or fill in our claims assessment form and one of our medical negligence lawyers in Leeds will call you back.
+Call our specialist team of medical negligence on 0800 644 4240 or fill in our claims assessment form and one of our medical negligence lawyers in Leeds will call you back.